 financial year means the 12 month period specified in rule 3.

+First Nations Member means a committee member that is nominated and elected to the Committee by the First Nations Organisations in accordance with rule50(f) .

+First Nations Organisation mean any State-based First Nations-controlled organisation that participates in VMIAC’s services.

-general meeting means a general meeting of the members of the Association convened in accordance with Part 4 and includes an annual general meeting, a special general meeting and a disciplinary appeal meeting.
+general meeting means a general meeting of the members of the Association convened in accordance with Part 4 and includes an annual general meeting and a special general meeting.

+government bodies includes any governmental, semi–governmental, municipal or statutory authority, instrumentality, organisation, body or delegate (including any town planning or development authority, public utility, environmental, building, health, safety or other body or authority) having jurisdiction, authority or power over or in respect of the Company, the Business or the Properties.

 member means a member of the Association.

-member entitled to vote means a member who under rule 12(b) is entitled to vote at a general meeting.
+member entitled to vote means a member who under rule 11(b) is entitled to vote at a general meeting.

+registered mediator means a person registered as a mediator accredited under the National Mediator Accreditation System developed by the Mediator Standards Board Limited ABN 11 145 829 812.

 special resolution means a resolution that requires not less than three-quarters of the members voting at a general meeting, whether in person or by proxy, to vote in favour of the resolution.

 the Act means the Associations Incorporation Reform Act 2012 and includes any regulations made under that Act.